Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Time-varying Effective Connectivity in an fMRI reading experiment

-We apply our BTVT-VAR model to the following task-based functional magnetic resonance (fMRI) data set.
-The data includes 8 participants (ages 18--40), who were asked to read Chapter 9 of \textit{Harry Potter and the Sorcerer’s Stone} \citep{Rowling2012}.
+We apply our BTVT-VAR model to a task-based functional magnetic resonance imaging (fMRI) data set \citep{wehbe}.
+The experiment involved participants aged 18 to 40, who were tasked with reading Chapter 9 of \textit{Harry Potter and the Sorcerer’s Stone} \citep{Rowling2012}.
 All subjects had previously read the book or seen the movie.
 The words of the story were presented in rapid succession, where each word was presented one by one at the center of the screen for 0.5 seconds in black font on a gray background.
 A Siemens Verio 3.0T scanner was used to acquire the scans, utilizing a T2$^{*}$ sensitive echo planar imaging pulse sequence with repetition time (TR) of 2s, time echo (TE) of 29 ms, flip angle (FA) of 79$^{\circ}$, 36 number of slices and $3\times3\times3$mm$^3$ voxels.
-Data was pre-processed in the following manner.
-For each subject, functional data underwent realignment, slice timing correction, and co-registration with the subject’s anatomical scan, which was segmented into grey and white matter and cerebro-spinal fluid.
-The subject’s scans were then normalized to the MNI space and smoothed with a 6 $\times$ 6 $\times$ 6mm Gaussian kernel smoother.
-Data was then detrended by running a high-pass filter with a cut-off frequency of 0.005Hz after being masked by the segmented anatomical mask.
-The final time series for the task-based data contained 4 runs for each subject.
-Runs 1, 2, 3, and 4 contained 324, 337, 264, and 365 time points, respectively.
-For more details, see \cite{ondrus} and \cite{Xiong}.
+Data preprocessing involved realignment, slice timing correction, and co-registration with the subject’s anatomical scan, which was segmented into grey and white matter and cerebro-spinal fluid.
+The subjects' scans were then normalized to the Montreal Neurological Institute (MNI) template and smoothed with a 6 $\times$ 6 $\times$ 6mm Gaussian kernel smoother.
+For more details, see \cite{ondrus}.

 Twenty-seven ROIs defined using the Automated Anatomical Atlas (AAL) brain atlas \citep{tzourio} were extracted from the data set, shown in Table \ref{HPROI}.
-These regions contain a variety of voxels that have been previously recognized as important to distinguish between the literary content of two novel text passages based on neural activity while these passages are being read.
-In this work, we focus on exploring the dynamic effective connectivity of the $N=27$ ROIs as the subjects read using the proposed BTVT-VAR model.
-More specifically, for model fitting, we choose $P=4$.
-Most applications of VAR models to fMRI data consider $AR(1)$ processes as a good representation of short-range temporal dependences over a small number of regions of interest (typically, less than ten).
-We further choose $H=10$ as the number of mixture components in \eqref{eq:VAR-reduction}.
-This value was chosen as it allows to recover more than 50\% of the estimated variability in the sample, as assessed by the Frobenious norm of the coefficient matrices estimated in a frequentist VAR LASSO.
-We are interested in the varying textual features about story characters (e.g., emotion, motion and dialog) that the dynamic effective connectivity encode.
+Figure \ref{fig:ROIs}, created using R package \textbf{fabisearch} by \citet{ondrus_package,ondrus2024}, shows the locations of the ROIs.
+These regions contain a variety of voxels that have been previously recognized as important to distinguish between the literary content of two novel text passages based on neural activity while these passages are being read \citep{Xiong}.